Ignu22/Ignu22/README.md

 - 👋 Hi, I’m Ignatius Ealias Roy
 - 👀 "Our greatest glory is not in never falling, but in rising every time we fall"
 - 🌱 Learning-Coding-Repeat
-- ✨ Interested in developing software
+- ✨ Interested in Software Developer
 - ✨ All the workouts will be updating in the repo...